 The order here is important!
-(Updating u_1 first, makes u_2 equal to u, which is wrong.)
+(Updating u\1 first, makes u\2 equal to u, which is wrong.)

-The assignment u_1[:] = u copies the content of the u array into the elements of the u_1 array.
-Such copying takes time, but little compared to computing u from the finite difference formula, even when the formula has a vectorized implementation.
-However, efficiency of program code is a key topic when solving PDEs numerically, so it must be mentioned that there exists a much more efficient way of making the arrays u_2 and u_1 ready for the next time step.
-The idea is based on switching references and explained below.
+The assignment u\1[:] = u copies the content of the u array into the elements of the u\1 array.
+Such copying takes time, but that time is negligible compared to the time needed for computing u from the finite difference formula, even when the formula has a vectorized implementation.
+However, efficiency of program code is a key topic when solving PDEs numerically (particularly when there are two or three space dimensions), so it must be mentioned that there exists a much more efficient way of making the arrays u\2 and u\1 ready for the next time step.
+The idea is based on switching references and explained as follows.